Combating Online Misinformation Videos: Characterization, Detection, and Future Directions: Misinformation Video Detection

 \textbf{Textual Feature.} The video content is always served with descriptive textual information such as video description, and title.
 Apart from these directly accessible texts, subtitles and transcriptions extracted from the video also present useful information.
-Early works most extract statistical features from these texts for classification. \cite{papadopoulou2017} first exploit linguistic features of the title, which contain basic attributes like text length, as well as designed indicators like whether a title contains specified characters (e.g., the question/exclamation mark and 1st/2nd/3rd person pronoun), the number of special words (e.g., slang words and sentiment-indicative words) and the readability score. \cite{palod2019vavd,li2022cnn} also considers the existence of specific expressions like clickbait phrases and violent words for detection.
-Corpus-aware features, such as n-grams, TF-IDF, lexical richness, and LIWC lexicon overlapping, are leveraged by \cite{hou2019icmi,aclworkshop2020}.
-In addition to handcrafted features, continuous representation generated using deep learning has been increasingly adopted. \cite{jagtap2021misinformation} employs GloVe pre-trained on Wikipedia and Word2Vec pre-trained on Google News and Twitter to generate subtitle embeddings. \cite{shang2021tiktec,choi2021cikm} train bidirectional recurrent neural networks as text encoders to encode the semantics of textual information including the title, description, and transcription.
-Recent advances in pre-trained language models (e.g., BERT) also drives the latest multimodal detection models to obtain contextualized representation.
+Early works most extract statistical features from these texts for classification. \citet{papadopoulou2017} first exploit linguistic features of the title, which contain basic attributes like text length, as well as designed indicators like whether a title contains specified characters (e.g., the question/exclamation mark and 1st/2nd/3rd person pronoun), the number of special words (e.g., slang words and sentiment-indicative words) and the readability score.
+Other works also consider the existence of specific expressions like clickbait phrases and violent words for detection\cite{palod2019vavd,li2022cnn}.
+Corpus-aware features, such as n-grams, TF-IDF, lexical richness, and LIWC lexicon overlapping, are leveraged by \citet{hou2019icmi} and \citet{aclworkshop2020}.
+In addition to hand-crafted features, continuous representation generated using deep learning has been increasingly adopted. \citet{jagtap2021misinformation} employs GloVe~\cite{glove} and Word2Vec~\cite{word2vec} to generate subtitle embeddings. \citet{shang2021tiktec} and \citet{choi2021cikm} train bidirectional recurrent neural networks as text encoders to encode the semantics of textual information including the title, description, and transcription.
+Recent advances in pre-trained language models (e.g., BERT~\cite{bert}) also drive the latest multi-modal detection models to obtain contextualized representation\yuyan{~\cite{choi2021cikm,wang2022misinformation,mccrae2022multi,qi2022fakesv,christodoulou2023identifying}}.
+Moreover, factual elements like event triggers and event augments are utilized to provide explicit guidance to learn the internal event semantics in~\cite{liu2023covid}.